AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 ## Overview

 This article explains how to adjust legend items individually.
-You can set their ... and so on.
+You can set the text font, text format, icon type, and so on.

 To access an individual item, call the {api:?entry=legendItem}legendItem(){api} method of the series represented by this item.
 For example, with a Cartesian series you should use the {api:anychart.core.cartesian.series.Line#legendItem}legendItem(){api} method.